"

 Here are some of the tips I find myself sharing with students as I provide feedback:

-- We’re not writing reviews, though people reading what we’re writing might decide to check something out that they might not have encountered otherwise.
+• We’re not writing reviews, though people reading what we’re writing might decide to check something out that they might not have encountered otherwise.

-- Include lots of direct quotation.
+• Include lots of direct quotation.
 If you’re saying that a text has a specific feature, make sure to give an example of that feature.

-- Write to a general audience—clarity is a priority!!
+• Write to a general audience—clarity is a priority!!

-- Share your experience of the text!
+• Share your experience of the text!
 Give details.

-- Share your best sense of how the writer prompted an emotional response you had.
+• Share your best sense of how the writer prompted an emotional response you had.
 If you want to research how others have explained the writer’s technique, go for it.
 Do make sure to cite what you read.

 Your expertise goes in a different place

 I can’t know what students will choose, which means I can’t possibly be an expert on every work of literature they’ll bring into the classroom.
 And this is a good thing.
 Instead of using a lecture or the Socratic method as students first encounter a text, my expertise is useful after students have read and crafted their posts.
 After they have put their ideas together, it is my role to offer contexts that might help them extend their investigation.
-For some students, that might mean sharing their enthusiasm and pointing them to additional resources.
+For some students, that might mean responding to their enthusiasm and pointing them to additional resources.
 For others, I can offer context that might turn confusion into curiosity…or frustration into resilience.

 A student can be engaged without finishing the book

 As a new graduate student entering the classroom for the first time, I internalized this paragraph.
 I then developed my own version of this advice, guiding students (in academic writing courses and in literature courses) to push through difficulty even when it isn’t fun.
 But I’m starting to think differently about the goals of a literature course in a moment when university students increasingly view the liberal arts core curriculum as an obstacle to their professional goals.
 If a student in this situation deliberately selects a challenging literary work and finds it unpleasant, I want to help them process that experience rather than insist that they overcome it.
+I now make it clear that students don’t have to finish the book to complete the assignment, and find that they are much more willing to share where they got stuck in their posts.
+Often, they’re able to classify the experience (confusion, frustration, etc.) and locate what features of the text prompted that experience.
+This is another example of meeting students where they are rather than insisting they perform at the level I expect.
+I do still want students to read through difficulty, but I’m going about it in a different way.

 Make this your own

 Maybe your metaphor for reading isn’t The Station as I’ve envisioned it, but something else.
 Maybe the units and assignments focus on aspects of literature other than what I’ve imagined so far.
 I have openly licensed this book so you can make it your own.
 I’d love to hear what you’ve done with it and link to your adaptation in a future edition of this book.
-Practically speaking, adapting this book can be as simple as copying the assignments into a Word document and altering them before distributing to your students.
+Practically speaking, adapting this book can be as simple as copying the assignments into a Word document or learning management system and altering them before distributing to your students.
 You might also want to create a clone of this entire book using the Pressbooks software, making adjustments in your copy.